mudl0rd/mudl0rd.github.io/_posts/2020-08-25-Keygenning d2k2 Crackme 4.md

 The following tutorial will document diablo2oo2's fourth crackme.

+This tutorial assumes you have some basic reversing knowledge.

+The crackme can be found [here.](https://github.com/mudlord/crackme_solutions/blob/master/crackmes/d2k2_crackme4.zip)

+## Tools

+You will need only x64dbg.

+## Analysis

 ![1.png]({{site.baseurl}}/images/crackme4/1.PNG)

 Load up the crackme in x64dbg.
 You will need to enable compatibility mode for "Windows XP (SP2)" if running on modern OSes.